tdesposito/DevPail/README.md

 ```

 This makes the container's browser-sync available as `localhost:3000`, and the
-browser-sync UI as `localhost:3009`.
+browser-sync UI as `localhost:3009`. **You MUST list the container's port 3000

-> TODO: It seems redirecting ports as, for example, 8000:3000 breaks BrowserSync; working on it.
+FIRST or you'll break BrowserSync.**

 ### Compilers and Servers